runtimeverification/mx-semantics/elrond.md

 If the code is "", it means the account is not a contract.
 If the code is "file:<some_path>", then it is a contract, and the corresponding Wasm module is stored in the module registry, with the account's name as key.
+If the code is an index, it is the exact module index from the Wasm store which specifies the contract.

 ```k
              <code> .Code </code>